 Analytical approaches using informatics and modeling are becoming increasingly important in many fields of study, and much of the curriculum increasingly emphasizes these approaches.
 The Certificate Program provides a framework to guide students in developing these analytical skills based on the following two pathways:

-The CSM pathway introduces students to modeling techniques and provides students with a solid foundation in the quantitative simulation, evaluation and prediction of natural and social phenomena such as the collision of galaxies, protein folding and the behavior of markets.
+The CSM pathway introduces students to modeling techniques and provides students with a solid foundation in the quantitative simulation, evaluation, and prediction of natural and social phenomena such as the collision of galaxies, protein folding, and the behavior of markets.
 Its principal pedagogical and intellectual goal is to make students aware of the power of the quantitative, algorithmic method for understanding the world.
-The idea is to provide a course of undergraduate studies which imparts sufficient general knowledge, intellectual depth and experience with quantitative reasoning and modeling techniques for students to be comfortable and proficient in incorporating this intellectual experience for a better understanding and more control of the natural and social worlds.
-Students can use this experience as an enrichment of their major and liberal arts education or as a stepping stone to pursue, if desired, a more intensive specialization in any of Wesleyan's quantitative reasoning departments.
+The idea is to provide a course of undergraduate studies that imparts sufficient general knowledge, intellectual depth, and experience with quantitative reasoning and modeling techniques for students to be comfortable and proficient in incorporating this intellectual experience for a better understanding and more control of the natural and social worlds.
+Students can use this experience as an enrichment of their major and liberal arts education or as a stepping-stone to pursue, if desired, a more intensive specialization in any of Wesleyan's quantitative reasoning departments.

-The pathway requires an introductory Computer Science I (COMP 211), one of the following courses: data structures - COMP 212, computer Structure and operation - COMP 231, algorithms – COMP 312, or computational physics: algorithms and clusters (PHYS 340), two courses from a list of approved computer science, economics, or science courses, a project and mini-thesis on a quantitative modeling theme (including a required seminar talk), and one semester attendance at a specialized undergraduate seminar.
+The pathway requires COMP211 Computer Science I; one of the following courses: COMP212 Computer Science II, COMP231 Computer Structure and Organization, COMP312 Algorithms and Complexity, or PHYS340 Computational Physics: Algorithms and Clusters; two courses from a list of approved computer science, economics, or science courses; a project and minithesis on a quantitative modeling theme (including a required seminar talk); and one semester's attendance at a specialized undergraduate seminar.

 Students who are interested in the CSM pathway should contact Reinhold Blumel (firstname.lastname@example.org), and students who are interested in the IGS pathway should contact either Michael Weir (email@example.com) or Danny Krizanc (firstname.lastname@example.org).